Sardie/RepData_PeerAssessment1/PA1_template.md

 ![](./PA1_template_files/figure-html/unnamed-chunk-14-1.png)

 ### Observation:
-Steps taken in weekends are more broadly distributed than that in weekdays.
+Steps taken during weekends are more broadly distributed than that during weekdays.

 ---------